jhpce-jhu/jhpce_mkdocs/docs/help/faq.md

     Nine times out of ten, the allegedly missing library is there.
 The problem is that your application is looking for the version of the library that is compatible with the old system software.
 It will not help to point your application to the new libraries.
 They are more than likely to be incompatible with the new system.
 The correct solution is to reinstall your software.
 If the problem persists after the reinstallation, then please contact us and we will install standard libraries that are actually missing.

 ## File Transfer
-- How do I copy a large directory structure from one place to another.
+- How do I copy a large directory structure from one place to another?
+Within the cluster?
+Into the cluster?
+Out of the cluster?

 ???
 "Click to expand answer"
+    We have a document about transferring data into or out of the cluster [here](../access/file-transfer.md).
+    We have a document with advice about copying data around within the cluster [here](../files/copying-files.md).
+(This also includes good tips for using the rsync program for any data copying.)

     As an example, to copy a directory tree from /users/bob/src to /dcs08/bob/dst, first, create a cluster script, let's call it "copy-job", that contains the line
     ```
     #!/bin/bash

-    rsync -avzh //users/bob/src /dcs08/bob/dst
+    rsync -avzh /users/bob/src /dcs08/bob/dst
     ```
     Next, submit a batch job to the cluster
     ```